Poisson-Arago spot for gravitational waves: Introduction

-In 1916, Einstein made the great prediction of gravitational waves \cite{1916SPAW.......688E}.
-Since 2015, these spacetime ripples have been detected by LIGO and in conjunction with Virgo \cite{2016PhRvL.116f1102A,2016PhRvL.116x1103A,2017PhRvL.118v1101A,2017ApJ...851L..35A,2017PhRvL.119n1101A,2017PhRvL.119p1101A}.
-Diffraction and interference are the nature of waves as shown by pinhole diffraction and double-slit interference.
-The wave effects of gravitational waves (GWs) have been studied in Newton-Coulomb potential limit in the context of strong lens \cite{1998PhRvL..80.1138N,1999PhRvD..59h3001B,2003ApJ...595.1039T}, where a gravitational potential plays the role of optical convex lens.
-Although there is no argument on the wave nature of gravitational waves confirmed by the detections, the diffraction of gravitational waves, being an important property of these waves, will be extremely interesting to observe experimentally.
+In 1916, Albert Einstein made the great prediction of gravitational waves (GWs) \citep{1916SPAW.......688E}.
+Since 2015, these spacetime ripples have been detected by LIGO and in conjunction with Virgo \citep{2016PhRvL.116f1102A,2016PhRvL.116x1103A,2017PhRvL.118v1101A,2017ApJ...851L..35A,2017PhRvL.119n1101A,2017PhRvL.119p1101A}.
+Diffraction and interference are the nature of waves, as shown by pinhole diffraction and double-slit interference.
+The wave effects of GWs have been studied in the Newton–Coulomb potential limit in the context of strong lens \citep{1998PhRvL..80.1138N,1999PhRvD..59h3001B,2003ApJ...595.1039T}, where a gravitational potential plays the role of an optical convex lens.
+Although no argument can be found on the wave nature of GWs confirmed by detections, the diffraction of GWs, being an important property of these waves, will be extremely interesting to observe experimentally.

-In the history, the Poisson-Arago spot appearing in the shadow of an opaque disk is an ``experimentum crucis" to display the wave nature of the light by showing the diffraction pattern.
-We will strictly study the diffraction effects of GWs in the background of a black hole by using the full theory of relativity, and show the similar effect as Poission-Arago spot.
+In history, the Poisson–Arago spot appearing in the shadow of an opaque disk is an ``experimentum crucis" to display the wave nature of light by showing the diffraction pattern.
+We will study the diffraction effects of GWs in a black hole background using the full theory of relativity, and show an effect similar to that of the Poisson–Arago spot.

-In this paper, to estimate the measurement effect of the diffraction pattern of gravitational waves, we demonstrate that a \sch ~ black hole does a similar work for gravitational waves as an opaque disk in the Poisson-Arago effects in optics.
-We found for enough large distance $r$ and small angle approximation $kr\theta^2<<1$, the amplitude of gravitational waves becomes \be \Phi \propto J_0\left(2\sqrt{\frac{M}{r}}k\Xi\right), \en where $\theta$ is the forward scattering angle, $\Xi=r\theta$ is the radius coordinate in the polar chart at the image plane and $J_0$ is Bessel function of the first kind (see more detail in Eq.~\ref{SA}).
-Although the observational angle is quite small, this spacetime stripes are waveform independent phenomenon and could be detected by future ground-based and space-based gravitational wave detectors.
+The wave propagation in a weak gravitational potential is a general physical process studied using the optical approach \citep{1974PhRvD...9.2207P} with the Kirchhoff integral method (e.g., in terms of lens \citep{1998PhRvL..80.1138N,1999PhRvD..59h3001B}).
+Please see the review in \cite{2019RPPh...82l6901O}.
+In the geometric limit, an Einstein ring, whose size is independent of the light wavelength, exists for a weak (Newtonian) gravitational potential when the source lines up exactly in front of a bright background lens \cite{2019RPPh...82l6901O}.
+The signal (photon or graviton) on the Einstein ring will be simultaneously detected by detectors.
+Given the poor sky localization ability of GW detectors and the typical Einstein ring ($\theta_E \sim 1^{''}$), we argue that the Einstein ring of GWs, if it exists, is unlikely to be observed in the near future.